 The college has verified and demonstrated compliance with each of the Commission's Requirements of Affiliation throughout the Self-Study Report, the Requirements of Affiliation Worksheet, and in the FIT Institutional Federal Compliance Report.
+Documentation for the Requirements of Affiliation 1 through 6 are uploaded in this section.
 The college's current strategic plan (FIT Beyond 2020), Diversity, Equity, and Inclusion Strategic Plan, and Emergency Management Plan have each been disclosed in full.
 FIT is prepared to demonstrate in writing that it will make freely available accurate, fair, and complete information on all aspects of the institution and its operations to MSCHE, and that it describes itself in identical terms to all of its accrediting and regulatory agencies, communicating any changes in accredited status, as required by Requirement of Affiliation 14.